Training structure

 Faculty of Science

-This is a cross-disciplinary L2 SV course designed to provide Biology students with a basic knowledge of how plants function, enabling them to understand current issues in plant agro-sciences.
+This course is a cross-disciplinary course in L2 SV aimed at providing biology students with a fundamental knowledge base on plant functioning, enabling them to understand current issues in plant agricultural sciences.

-The following basic notions of Plant Physiology / Functional Biology will be studied:
+The following basic concepts of Plant Physiology/Functional Biology will be studied:

-essential experimental approaches: plant transgenesis, direct and reverse genetics
+Essential experimental approaches: plant transgenesis, forward and reverse genetics

 basics of autotrophy

-mechanisms underlying the main stages in angiosperm development: meristem function, floral transition, fertilization.
+mechanisms underlying the major stages of angiosperm development: meristem function, floral transition, fertilization.

-auxin, a major hormone in plant development and response to the abiotic environment
+auxin, a major hormone for plant development and their response to the abiotic environment

-Practical work sessions will enable students to manipulate the regulation of water nutrition in plants and analyze their mineral nutrition using various biochemical assays (flame photometry, spectrophotometry).
+The practical sessions will enable students to manipulate the regulation of plant water nutrition and analyze their mineral nutrition using various biochemical assays (flame photometry, spectrophotometry).

 Description of variability 1